ml5js/Intro-ML-Arts-IMA-F19/04_diy_neural/data-tutorial.md

 # Data Wrangling Tutorial

-Using the Titanic Survival dataset as an example, this tutorial will go through the process for finding and preparing your own dataset to use in a neural network in ml5.
+Using the Titanic Survival dataset as an example, this tutorial will go through the process for finding and preparing your own dataset to use in a DIY neural network in ml5.

 ## 1. Looking for a Dataset

 There are many places to find datasets on the internet.
-For example, most large cities now have Open Data Portals and many federal agencies publish data online.
-Depending on where you are looking, the dataset may have been created for different uses and not be structured for your ML needs.
-One especially good place for machine learning datasets is Kaggle, which is a site that hosts data science competitions.
+For example, most large cities now have Open Data portals and many federal agencies publish data online.
+Depending on where you are looking, the dataset may have been created for different uses and not be structured for your machine learning needs.
+One especially good place for machine learning datasets is [Kaggle](https://www.kaggle.com/datasets), which is a site that hosts data science competitions.

 To find the dataset that is right for your project, it’s helpful to ask some critical questions as you do your research into different datasets and sources.
 Important questions to ask yourself include:
 * Who collected and compiled the dataset?